Latent-Augmented Discrete Diffusion Models: Experimental setup

+\paragraph{Training horizons, schedules, and defaults.} We use a training horizon of $T=4000$ for both channels.
+Sampling horizons and the inference budgets reported in the main text follow \Cref{sec:exp} and are not repeated here.
+For Di-LADD we use a linear noise schedule on the token channel and a linear noise schedule on the discrete latent channel.
+For Co-LADD we use a linear noise schedule on the token channel and a square-root schedule on the continuous latent channel (definitions and variants are given in \Cref{app:further_training_considerations}).
+For the continuous latent diffusion objective we use $y_0$-prediction.
+We use constant reconstruction weights $\lambda_t^x=1$ and $\lambda_t^y=1$ as the default in all main-text results.
+We use $p_{\text{cfg}} = 0.15$ and the $p_r$ corruption mechanism following \citep{zhou2025coevolutionarycontinuousdiscretediffusion}, though we do not observe noticeable improvements with or without them.

-Training is performed in \texttt{bf16} precision with gradient clipping at $1.0$.
-Sampling uses high-precision \texttt{fp64} floating point arithmetic, to avoid spurious results with lower generative perplexity at the cost of entropic collapse \citep{zheng2025masked}.
+\paragraph{Precision and entropy stability.} Training is performed in \texttt{bf16} precision with gradient clipping at $1.0$.
+Sampling is performed in high precision \texttt{fp64} arithmetic.
+In our setup this does not induce entropic collapse; see \Cref{tab:lm1b-entropy-matched-flops}.

+\paragraph{Vector quantizer} We implement vector quantization using the \texttt{VectorQuantize} module from the \texttt{vector-quantize-pytorch} library by \citet{wang2020vectorquantize}, and use the straight-through estimator to propagate gradients through the discrete code assignments.
+We use EMA codebook updates with decay rate $0.95$, and a commitment cost $\beta=0.1$.
+Across experiments, we also vary $C\in\{512,2048\}$ and $d_\ell\in\{32,128\}$.
+We also enable dead-code replacement with \texttt{threshold\_ema\_dead\_code}=2, which restarts rarely used codes according to the library's default heuristic.

+\paragraph{FLOPs accounting.} We report approximate forward-pass FLOPs using standard Transformer computations to reflect sole backbone cost, with the convention that one fused multiply-add counts as two FLOPs.
+For a sequence length $L$, hidden width $d$, and $n_{\ell}$ Transformer blocks, we approximate the cost of a block as the sum of (i) dense projections for attention ($Q,K,V$ and the output projection), which scale like $4Ld^2$, (ii) the attention mixing itself (forming $QK^{\top}$ and multiplying by $V$), which scales like $2L^2d$, and (iii) the MLP with expansion ratio $r$ (we take $r=4$), which scales like $2rLd^2$.
+This yields

+We ignore LayerNorm, elementwise activations, bias additions, timestep/conditioning MLPs, and the input embedding/output vocabulary projection layers.
+This expression is essentially independent of the number of attention heads (for fixed $d$), since multi-head attention mostly redistributes the same computation across heads.
+For MM-DiT, we apply the same formula with the appropriate effective sequence length for the stream being processed (or the concatenation length when streams are combined).